Directions for use:

 About Us

-Following 26 years of honorable service in the United States Marine Corps, Robert and family relocated back to the Western Slope of Colorado.
+New Liberty Wool Pellets is a veteran-owned and operated sheep ranch located in the picturesque landscape of Western Colorado.
+Following 26 years of honorable service in the United States Marine Corps, Robert and his family relocated back to the Western Slope of Colorado to embark on a new chapter of their lives.

 1 of 4